Here you will find Info on conditions and general equine care such as:

 Hendra Virus is close to being the most lethal virus on our planet.
 The Hendra Virus fatality rate is over 50%.
 Of the people who have been infected and recovered the majority of these people contineu to suffer the debilitating effects of severe post viral compromise and are unable to work.
-Likewise for an infected horse their fatality rate is 100% that is, if they do not die from the infection the Government requires their euthanasia as there is the possibility of the virus being latent in their system and recrudescing or becoming active again later on in time.
+Likewise for an infected horse the fatality rate is 100% that is, if they do not die from the infection, the Government requires their euthanasia as there is the possibility of the virus being latent in their system and recrudescing or becoming active again later on in time.

 1) Is the vaccine safe?